Camping With Multiple Dogs – Tips and Tricks

 Post-Camping Grooming and Health Check

-If you notice anything concerning during your post-trip health check, make a note of it for your next veterinarian visit.
-We always update our dogs’ health records with any observations from our trips.
+If you spot anything odd during your check, jot it down for your next vet visit.
+We update our dogs’ health records with anything we notice after a trip.

-Don’t forget to reapply flea and tick prevention if needed, especially if you’ve been in heavily wooded or grassy areas!
+Don’t forget to reapply flea and tick meds if you’ve been in thick brush or grassy spots!

 Reflecting on the Experience with Your Dogs

-Consider what gear performed well and what might need upgrading.
-Maybe that new long leash was perfect for campsite freedom, or perhaps you need better sleeping arrangements for next time.
+Consider which gear worked and what needs an upgrade.
+Maybe that long leash was perfect, or maybe you need a better sleeping setup for next time.

 Frequently Asked Questions